This online section presents editorials by the Post-Gazette, letters to the editor, Perspectives and Forum pieces and cartoons by Rob Rogers.

 Readers wonder why newspaper editorials traditionally have no bylines.
 It's not that the writer is ashamed to have his or her name attached.
 The reason is he or she is writing for the editorial board, not him or herself -- and the opinion represents the view of the Post-Gazette as an institution and as a citizen of long standing in the community.

 Who is this mysterious editorial board?
 Well it's no mystery at all.
-Its members are John Robinson Block, publisher and editor-in-chief of the Post-Gazette; Editorial Page Editor Tom Waseleski; Deputy Editorial Page Editor Reg Henry; and associate editors Susan Mannella, Tony Norman and Dan Simpson.
+Its members are John Robinson Block, publisher and editor-in-chief of the Post-Gazette; Editorial Page Editor Tom Waseleski; Deputy Editorial Page Editor Susan Mannella; and associate editors Jennifer Graham, Tony Norman and Dan Simpson.
 Together, almost like a court, they discuss and determine the positions that the newspaper will take and they write the editorials that you see daily on the page.

 Ours is a collegial group in which everyone's opinion counts.
 But it's fair to say, as with many newspapers, that in cases of disagreement the publisher's vote trumps all others.